opengeospatial/teamengine/src/site/markdown/relnotes.md

 - [realm] [#150](https://github.com/opengeospatial/teamengine/issues/150): Use PBKDF2 function to
   generate password hashes
 - [web] Add context listener to check that stored user passwords are not in clear text (generate hash if so).
-- Update site documentation (Virtualization Images)
+- Update site documentation (Virtualization Guide)

 ## 4.6 (2016-02-29)